-Bethenny Frankel Reveals She Dated Meghan Markle’s Ex-Husband Trevor Engelson
+‘RHONY’ Star Bethenny Frankel Reveals She Dated Meghan Markle’s Ex-Husband Trevor Engelson

 Bethenny did not reveal which “ex” she was referring to.
 She was previously married to Peter Sussman, from 1996-1997, and Jason Hoppy, from 2010-2016.

-Bethenny explains that the two are now working on a television series “about a bunch of businesswoman.”
+Bethenny explains that the two are now working on a television series “about a bunch of businesswomen.”

 “There’s something salacious about doing a TV project with Meghan Markle’s ex.”